 At I. 4.
 24. Locke tells us that the doctrine of innate principles once accepted “eased the lazy from the pains of search” and that the doctrine is an inquiry stopper that is used by those who “affected to be Masters and Teachers” to illegitimately gain control of the minds of their students.
 Locke rather clearly has in mind the Aristotelians and scholastics at the universities.
 Thus Locke’s attack on innate principles is connected with his anti-authoritarianism.
 It is an expression of his view of the importance of free and autonomous inquiry in the search for truth.
 Ultimately, Locke holds, this is the best road to knowledge and happiness.
 Locke, like Descartes, is tearing down the foundations of the old Aristotelian scholastic house of knowledge.
 But while Descartes’ focused on the empiricism at the foundation of the structure, Locke is focusing on the claims that innate ideas provide its first principles.
 The attack on innate ideas is thus the first step in the demolition of the scholastic model of science and knowledge.
 Ironically, it is also clear from II.1.9. that Locke sees Descartes’ claim that his essence is to be a thinking thing as entailing a doctrine of innate ideas and principles.

-In what follows, I focus on some central issues in Locke's account of physical objects.
-The SEP entry Locke's Philosophy of Science by Hylarie Kochiras pursues a number of topics related to Locke's account of physical objects that are of considerable importance but largely beyond the scope of this general account of Locke's philosophy.
-These include Locke on knowledge in natural philosophy, the limitations of the corpuscular philosophy and Locke's relation to Newton.
+In what follows, we focus on some central issues in Locke’s account of physical objects.
+(See also the entry Locke’s philosophy of science, which pursues a number of topics related to Locke’s account of physical objects that are of considerable importance but largely beyond the scope of this general account of Locke’s philosophy.)
+These include Locke on knowledge in natural philosophy, the limitations of the corpuscular philosophy and Locke’s relation to Newton.

 Locke offers an account of physical objects based in the mechanical philosophy and the corpuscular hypothesis.
 The adherents of the mechanical philosophy held that all material phenomena can be explained by matter in motion and the impact of one body on another.
 They viewed matter as passive.
 They rejected the “occult qualities” and “causation at a distance” of the Aristotelian and Scholastic philosophy.
-The corpuscular hypothesis is that all matter is composed of particles.
-In the material world, all that exists are particles and the void or empty space in which the particles move.
-Some corupscularians held that corpuscles could be further divided.
-Atomists, on the other hand, held that there were indivisible or atomic particles.
+Robert Boyle’s corpuscularian hypothesis treated the material world as made up of particles.
+Some corupscularians held that corpuscles could be further divided and that the universe was full of matter with no void space.
+Atomists, on the other hand, held that the particles were indivisible and that the material world is composed of atoms and the void or empty space in which the atoms move.
 Locke was an atomist.

 Atoms have properties.
 They are extended, they are solid, they have a particular shape and they are in motion or rest.
 They combine together to produce the familiar stuff and physical objects, the gold and the wood, the horses and violets, the tables and chairs of our world.
 These familiar things also have properties.
 They are extended, solid, have a particular shape and are in motion and at rest.
 In addition to these properties that they share with the atoms that compose them, they have other properties such as colors, smells, tastes that they get by standing in relation to perceivers.
 The distinction between these two kinds of properties goes back to the Greek atomists.
 It is articulated by Galileo and Descartes as well as Locke’s mentor Robert Boyle.